The JWST EXCELS survey: Insights into the nature of quenching at cosmic noon: Observations and Methods

 To reduce the data, we process the raw level 1 products from the Mikulski Archive for Space Telescopes using v1.17.1 of the \textit{JWST} reduction pipeline\footnote{https://github.com/spacetelescope/jwst} and the Calibration Reference Data System (CRDS) context \texttt{jwst\_1322.pmap}.
 First, we use the default level 1 configuration, but turn on the advanced snowball rejection option.
 We also run the \texttt{clean\_flicker\_noise} step to account for the 1/f detector readout noise.
 We then run the default level 2 pipeline without the sky subtraction step.
 Residual artifacts in the 2D calibrated spectra from each of the three exposures, taken at different nod positions, are manually flagged and masked before performing sky subtraction using custom code.
 Finally, we run the level 3 pipeline to obtain the combined 2D flux calibrated spectra.
 We use a custom optimal extraction of the 2D spectra \citep{Horne1986} to obtain the 1D spectra featured in this work (see \citealp{Carnall2024}).

-A flux calibration must be applied to the spectra to account for slit losses and spectrophotometric calibration issues.
-We integrate the spectra through the filters that overlap with the spectral data and scale the spectra to the fluxes by applying the mean normalization factor derived from all photometric points.
+A flux calibration must be applied to the spectra to account for slit losses and spectrophotometric calibration issues. {There is an aperture mismatch between the NIRSpec MSA slits and the total-flux aperture photometry.
+By scaling the spectra to the total-flux photometry, we are assuming that the flux from the region covered by the slit is representative of the flux from the entire galaxy.
+We believe this is a reasonable assumption as PSBs at $z>1$ do not tend to have stellar-age gradients \citep{Maltby18}.} We integrate the spectra through the filters that overlap with the spectral data and scale the spectra to the fluxes by applying the mean normalization factor derived from all photometric points.
 As we often only have two photometric filters overlapping with the available spectra, we do not account for wavelength-dependent slit losses at this stage.
 These effects are instead addressed during our full spectral fitting analysis, where we introduce parameters to model them, as described in Section~\ref{subsec:pipes_fitting}.
-In the cases where multiple gratings are available, following \cite{Carnall2024}, we use {\sc spectres} \citep{Carnall2017} to degrade the higher resolution grating to the lower resolution grating in the overlapping regions.
+In the cases where multiple gratings are available, following \cite{Carnall2024}, we use {\sc spectres} \citep{Carnall2017} to resample the spectra of the shorter wavelength grating (which has a higher resolution, as the resolving power R is a function of wavelength for a given grating) onto the wavelength of the longer wavelength spectra in the overlap region.
 We then scale the G140M spectra to the mean flux of the region overlapping with the G235M spectra, and compute the mean pixel values from both gratings.
 A compilation of all the spectra is shown in Appendix~\ref{appendix_a}.